65-year-old Singaporean, 32-year-old Bangladeshi die in separate workplace incidents in two days

 In Thursday's accident, the 65-year-old Singaporean driver was transporting a forklift using a low-bed lorry at Kranji Water Reclamation Plant.
 While he was securing the forklift to the lorry, the forklift suddenly moved forward and ran over him.

-He was conveyed to Khoo Teck Puat Hospital, where he died later that day.
+He was taken to Khoo Teck Puat Hospital, where he died later that day.

 Sanli is one of PUB's contractors carrying out works at the plant, and had engaged Synergy-Biz, the worker's employer, to transport the forklift from the plant.

-PUB added that it is in touch with Synergy-Biz to render support to the family of the worker and that PUB and Sanli will assist MOM with its investigations.
+PUB added that it is in touch with Synergy-Biz to render support to the worker's family and that PUB and Sanli will assist MOM with its investigations.

-In Friday's accident, the 32-year-old Bangladeshi rigger was working on unloading the base of a concrete lamppost with a lorry loader at a construction site.
+In Friday's accident, the 32-year-old Bangladeshi rigger was unloading the base of a concrete lamp post with a lorry loader at a construction site.

 During the unrigging, the load toppled onto him.
 He was pronounced dead at the scene by an SCDF paramedic.

-The site's developer GlobalFoundries confirmed the fatal accident with The Straits Times on Saturday, and that it was deeply saddened by the incident.
+The site's developer, GlobalFoundries, confirmed the fatal accident with The Straits Times on Saturday, and said it was deeply saddened by the incident.

 "We are working closely with our construction partner and the authorities to better understand how this accident happened," said its spokesman.
 "As this is an ongoing investigation, we do not have any further details at this time."